Xwinner7/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/lab-task.md

 What is needed to be done?

 ### Requirement
-- [task] Create standup.md template
+- [] Create standup.md template
-- [enhancement] Style meeting minutes with CSS
+- [] Style meeting minutes with CSS
-- [documentation] Add CSS validation screenshot
+- [] Add CSS validation screenshot